Photon-number moments and cumulants of Gaussian states: Photon-number cumulants

 A probability distribution is entirely specified by its cumulants which are the genuine correlations between subsets of random variables~\cite{ursell_1927,fisher1932derivation}.
 The first three cumulants correspond with the first three central moments, but this is not true for fourth order and beyond.
 We write the photon-number cumulants as

-where $\gs$ is a set of arbitrary size $m$ allowing for repetitions of modes.
-We use $P(\gs)$ to denote the partitions of a set $\gs$.
-For example, $P([3]) = P(\{1,2,3\}) = \{\{1,2,3\}, \{1|2,3\}, \{1,2|3\}, \{1,3|2\}, \{1|2|3\}\}$.
-In the equation above, $\pi$ is a partition of $[\gs]$ while $|\pi|$ is the number of parts in the partition.
+where $\gs$ is a collection of mode labels.
+We use $P(\gs)$ to denote the partitions of a set~$\gs$.
+For example, $P([3]) = P(\{1,2,3\}) = \{\{1,2,3\}, \{1|2,3\}, \{1,2|3\}, \{1,3|2\}, \{1|2|3\}\}$, where $[\ell]$ is a shorthand notation for the set of integers from 1 to $\ell$.
+In the equation above, $\pi$ is a partition of $\gs$ while $|\pi|$ is the number of parts in the partition.
 The number of partitions of $[\ell]$ is given by the $\ell-$th Bell number \cite{becker1948arithmetic}.
 The photon-number moments appearing in the previous equation are calculated using Eq.~\eqref{eq:moments_general}.

 For cumulants where each mode appears only once, one equivalently writes a recursion ~\cite{zhong2021phase},

 Here, $P'([\ell])$ is the set of partitions of $[\ell]$ excluding the universal partition $\{1,2,\ldots,\ell\}$.
 Thus we see that cumulants are moments from which we remove some lower order terms.